 Successful nominations are clear, concise, well thought-out and complete.
 Clear lines are drawn between the questions asked and the answers.
 Ask a trusted colleague to review the nomination as though they were a judge.
 If they come back with questions or asking for clarity, fix those problems before you submit.

 Although judges are industry experts, they are not necessarily experts in your field.
 Write accordingly.

 Avoid acronyms and technical jargon unless it is well explained.
 Create understanding for an outsider.

 Take full advantage of each of three parts of your submission.

-There are three parts to your submission: the written nomination (maximum) 1,500 words; up to 2 supporting documents (3 pages each) which substantiate your work and a video (maximum 3 minutes) which validates your achievement.
+There are three parts to your submission: the written nomination (approx.) 1,500 words; up to 2 supporting documents (3 pages each) which substantiate your work and a video (approx. 3 minutes) which validates your achievement.
 Choose your words carefully in your written submission and supplement your written answers with supporting documents.

 Good nominations take time to prepare, but are well worth the effort.
 Ask yourself: are we ready for this recognition?